-- The Executive Board of the National Bank, a chief governing body; - The Chairman of the National Bank, a chief executive officer.
+- 1. The Executive Board of the National Bank, a chief governing body; - 2.
+The Chairman of the National Bank, a chief executive officer.

 The Executive Board of the National Bank is a collegial body responsible for the overall strategy, direction and management of the National Bank.
 The Executive Board of the National Bank consists of the Chairman of the National Bank, three Deputy Chairmen and three members of the Executive Board of the National Bank.
+The Executive Board of the National Bank.
 The Executive Board of the National Bank functions on a permanent basis.